Olorin71/docker-foundryvtt/README.md

 # Docker Foundry VTT
-create and deploys a docker image fpr the foundry vtt table top system.
+create and deploys a docker image for the foundry vtt table top system.